NordPass Review

 NordPass offers plans for individuals, families, and businesses.
 Therefore, the cost of the subscription might vary.
 Here are NordPass plans and their prices:

-Premium plans provide you with six simultaneous connections – the same amount as LastPass, and one more than 1Password.
+Premium plans provide six simultaneous connections—the same as LastPass and one more than 1Password.

-Compared to the competition, NordPass prices are good, given that long-term clients get significant discounts, and all premium plans come with six simultaneous devices allowed.
+Compared to the competition, NordPass prices are reasonable, given that long-term clients get significant discounts, and all premium plans come with six simultaneous devices.

-Additionally, Family plan covers 6 user accounts, so you can share them with your household.
-As for Business subscription, the price might vary depending on how many users will use it.
+Additionally, the Family plan covers 6 user accounts so that you can share them with your household.
+As for a Business subscription, the price might vary depending on how many users will use it.
+Business owners can also benefit from another Nord Security tool—NordStellar.
+A new cyber threat management tool monitors four threat branches: data breach, dark web, account takeover (ATO), and session hijacking monitoring.
+It can help businesses reduce potential threats and protect their data.

 You can pay with credit cards, Amazon Pay, or cryptocurrencies.
-That’s a nice selection given that LastPass, RememBear, and quite a few other password managers accept only credit cards.
+That’s a nice selection, given that LastPass, RememBear, and several other password managers only accept credit cards.
 Finally, all plans come with a 30-day money-back guarantee.

 Free vs premium

-However, most users will likely be happy with the free version, at least until there are more features exclusive to the premium NordPass.
+However, most users will likely be happy with the free version until more features are exclusive to the premium NordPass.
 Unless you need more than one simultaneous connection and cannot live without sharing your secrets with others, going with the free version is entirely acceptable.
 Also, you will be able to receive the passwords shared by premium users and have as many entries as you like.

 Customer support

-I decided to test the responsiveness of NordPass customer support by sending a pretty general question about resetting your lost 2FA authentication method.
+I tested the responsiveness of NordPass customer support by sending a general question about resetting your lost 2FA authentication method.
 It took about 8 hours to get a reply during working days.
 That’s not when you use the word “swift,” but the answer was worth the wait – I got everything that I wanted and then some.

 NordPass video review